 High-value variants to watch:

-- San Diego Comic-Con exclusives
+- San Diego Comic-Con exclusives (annual, consistently valuable)

 - Hot Topic exclusive holographic variants